eievui5/furry-emblem/README.md

 	- Allows formats to be shared between fe-editor and fe-engine's build script.

 Ideally, fe-engine should not hard-code any features or make assumptions about the data formats.

 Multiple projects and engines should be supported.

+Scripting should be a very large focus, to avoid needing to make engine modifications.